 Opened in 2012, the Fumbally is open from Tuesday through to Saturday and has a permanent menu, as well as an ever-changing selection of specials- guaranteeing that no two visits will ever be the same!
 Double shots are served as standard and you’ll find all manner of speciality coffees offered up here.

 Peacock Green & Co., Lord Edward St Lord Edward St, Dublin 2, D02 Y278, Ireland

 Overlooking the ever-present and expansive Christ Church Cathedral (which is one of those must-see Dublin attractions you must visit on any trip to the city), Peacock Green & Co. is all about French-inspired cuisine set against a backdrop of Rococo chic decor.
 The cute café specialises in loose green leaf tea and once there, you’ll find that it also serves one of the best matcha lattés you’ll find anywhere in Dublin…

 Proper Order Coffee Co., 7 Haymarket, Arran Quay, Dublin 7, Ireland

 With a name like that, you know that you’re in for some good coffee if you head to the Proper Order café!
-Opened in January 2016, the coffee shop is located in the Haymarket area of the city, an area best-known for its nearby breweries.
-A visit to Proper Coffee can easily be combined with a trip to the nearby National Leprachaun Museum, or to see the naturally preserved mummies of Saint Michan’s Church.
+Opened in January 2016, the coffee shop is located in the Haymarket area of the city, an area best known for its nearby breweries.
+A visit to Proper Coffee can easily be combined with a trip to the nearby National Leprechaun Museum, or to see the naturally preserved mummies of Saint Michan’s Church.